imPranavKale/ngx-ripple/projects/ngx-ripple/README.md

 npm install ngx-ripple
 ```

-Import `RippleModule` in your ngModule
+Import `NgxRippleModule` in your ngModule

 ```
 //...